qwshen/spark-etl-framework/README.md

     ```
   - The global flag in the output-view determines whether the output of the actor (data-view) can be shared across jobs.
 Default is false.

-  Properties of an actor may reference any variables from application configuration, job-submit arguments and defined in the **Variables** section of the current pipeline.
+  Properties of an actor may reference any variables from application configuration, job-submit arguments and/or defined in the **Variables** section of the current pipeline.
 Values of the properties can also be any valid sql-expressions which may reference any pre-defined variables.

   Each Actor has at most one output (as a view) which can be referenced in any downstream actors.
 The view can also be referenced as table in a sql statement:
   ```sql